KYLOREN-chern/Game-Stuff/readme.md

 # Johns Game Repo

-Currently it's nothing more than a glrified physics sim I plan to add more down the road
+Currently it's nothing more than a golrified physics sim I plan to add more down the road